uralaleksandr/Banking_App-React-Vite-TailwindCSS/README.md

 # bank_modern_app
-A React-based application using Vite to improve and hone my skills in React, JavaScript, HTML, and CSS.
+A React-based application using Vite and Tailwind to improve and hone my skills in React, JavaScript, HTML, and CSS.

 Personal Project - Modern Banking Website